strongpower/texasholdem/README.md

 leo run new_round 0u32 aleo1tntmjcv55ezyqzk5mxc9s5x98uflu3ygsv3z2zq6jmnxz0gewsxs9esa8h 10673168331723460832u64
 ```

-The output is a Record type, which is a random seed that only dealer can know.
+The output is a Record type, which is a random seed that only the dealer can know.

 **Output**